Epicurius/Lem-in/README.md

 ## Lem-in Project Summary

-The goal of this project is to find the quickest way to get X ants across the map. <br>
+The goal of this project is to find the quickest way to get X ants across the map. </n>
-Quickest way means the solution with the least number of lines (rounds).<br>
+Quickest way means the solution with the least number of lines (rounds).</n>
 Some constraints apply:
 * Only one ant per room (except for start and end).
-* Ants can only move once per round.<br>
+* Ants can only move once per round.</n>

 The map consists of rooms and links.
 Each link is connected to 2 rooms, each room can have any number of links.
 There is 1 start and 1 end room.